cenfun/monocart-reporter/README.md

 };
 ```
 ### Custom Formatter
-> Note: the `formatter` function will be serialized into string via JSON, so closures, contexts, etc. will not work!
+> Note: The `formatter` function will be serialized into string via JSON, so closures, contexts, etc. will not work!
 ```js
 // playwright.config.js
 module.exports = {